Italian Charter Permits 2025: What you need to know

 Permit processing hours

 ENAC processes charter permits Monday-Friday, 0900-1700 local.
 The office is closed on weekends and holidays.
-No after-hours permit processing is possible under any circumstances, and after-hours contact numbers are not available.
+No after-hours permit processing is possible under any circumstances, and after-hours contact numbers are unavailable.

 Requirements for non-EU-registered aircraft

-Operators applying for the first-time charter to Italy – or those who have not operated to Italy during the past two IATA seasons – must submit specific documentation to the Italian Air Transport Development Division and Must apply for accreditation to EASA TCO and to ENAC.
+Operators applying for a first-time charter to Italy – or those who have not operated to Italy during the past two IATA seasons – must submit specific documentation to the Italian Air Transport Development Division and apply for EASA TCO and ENAC accreditation.

 Domestic operations